Hani840/SuperStore-Sales-Project/README.md

 - Dashboard Creation : Identify the KPIs, design an Intuitive and visually appealing dashboard, add interactive visualizations and filtering capabilities to allow users to explore the data at various level of granularity
 -  Dashboard  Analysis : Provide valuable insights to business entities regarding the effectiveness of their sales strategies through visulization and charts
 -  Sales  Forecasting : Leverage historic data and apply time series analysis to generate sales forecasts for next 15 days
--  Actionable Insights and Recommendations : Eng goal is to share valuable insights and actionable information that can drive  strategic decision-making and support the supermarket's goals for growth, efficiency and customer satisfaction
+-  Actionable Insights and Recommendations : End goal is to share valuable insights and actionable information that can drive  strategic decision-making and support the supermarket's goals for growth, efficiency and customer satisfaction

 <b><h3>Project Learning: </h3></b>
 Incorporated data analysis techniques, specializing in time series analysis, to deliver valuabe insights, accurate sales forecasting, and interactive dashboard creation, driving business success